 Even Chromebooks’ integrated Intel HD Graphics 400 can spontaneously put up some of the most high-end games and apps.
 The wonderfully engineered battery lasts nearly 10 hours, and Samsung further claims that this battery doesn’t drain steeply over the years, unlike other batteries.

-Unfortunately, Chromebook 3, as one of the best Chromebook for students, has a poor layout of the keyboard as the backspace button underneath the power button often pushes fingers and shuts the whole device.
+Unfortunately, Chromebook 3, as one of the best Chromebooks for students, has a poor layout of the keyboard as the backspace button underneath the power button often pushes fingers and shuts the whole device.

 10. Dell Chromebook 3189